 Business leaders may know that it costs five times more to attract new customers than to retain existing customers, but they may not know the best strategies to ensure their buyers have a positive customer experience.

-The top priorities of many sales and marketing professionals is to build lead generation programs, create demand for new target markets and buyers and to get as many new website visitors as possible.
-In executive offices and on annual business plans, strategies for retaining customers and growing existing relationships is often absent from the conversation.
+Many sales and marketing professionals' top priorities are to build lead generation programs, create demand for new target markets and buyers and to get as many new website visitors as possible.
+In executive offices and on annual business plans, strategies for retaining customers and growing existing relationships are often absent from the conversation.

-Businesses shouldn't forget the value of retaining previous and existing customers, however, especially with the increase in SaaS-based offerings and the competition of e-commerce sales.
+However, businesses shouldn't forget the value of retaining previous and existing customers, especially with the increase in SaaS-based offerings and the competition of e-commerce sales.
 It's important to explore the benefits of customer experience management tactics and how to increase profits from brand loyalty.

 What is customer experience management?

-To understand the benefits of customer experience management (CEM), CX professionals should have a clear picture of what that means to their brand.
-The goal of CEM is to manage customer interactions through each physical and digital touchpoint to deliver personalized, customer-centric experiences that drive brand loyalty and increase revenue.
+To understand the benefits of customer experience management (CXM), CX professionals should have a clear picture of what that means to their brand.
+CXM's goal is to manage customer interactions through each physical and digital touchpoint to deliver personalized, customer-centric experiences that drive brand loyalty and increase revenue.

 Benefits of customer experience management

-When evaluating which areas of the business to invest in, CX leaders can see a tangible return on investment from focusing on customer experience management.
+When evaluating which areas of the business to invest in, CX leaders can see a tangible ROI from focusing on customer experience management.

 Let's explore some of the benefits of rolling out effective customer experience management programs.